pivotal/docs-tap/scst-store/known_issues.md

     - `<bundle-version-tag>` is the image bundle version tag to copy.
     - `<target-image-registry-repo>` is where you paste the image bundle and all associated images.

-## Reviewing Logs
+## Reviewing logs

-The API server generate logs which can be useful for troubleshooting issues that may arise.
-Refer to [Configuring and Understanding Store Logs](logs.md) for more information on interpreting logs.
+The API server generates logs that are useful for troubleshooting.
+For information about interpreting logs, see [Configuring and Understanding Store Logs](logs.md).